 Heat oil in Dutch oven over medium-high heat.
 Cook, stirring occassionally, chicken 6 minutes, stirring frequently.
 Stir in curry powder, salt, and pepper.
 Cook 1 to 2 minutes or until fragrant.

 Add carrots, fennel, onion, tomatoes with juices, and broth.
 Bring mixture to a boil; partially cover and reduce heat to low.
 Simmer 15 minutes.
 Stir in zucchini and beans; simmer 15 minutes longer or until vegetables are tender and chicken is no longer pink in center.
-Season with salt and pepper.
+Cook to internal temp of 165°F. Season with salt and pepper.

 Meanwhile, cook couscous according to package directions.
 To make harissa, combine cilantro, spinach, garlic, chile, cumin, and coriander in blender container.
 Pulse until greens are chopped, then slowly pour in olive oil with motor running.
 Process until mixture is nearly smooth.
 Season with salt and lime juice.